0xMordecai/docker-by-example/Docker-logging/cheatsheet.md

 • `json-file`: The log files are stored in a JSON format, and this is the default Docker logging driver.

+• `journald`: Uses journald to store Docker logs.
+You can use the journald command line to browse the container logs and the Docker daemon logs.

 • `syslog`: Uses syslog for storing the Docker logs as well.
 This option makes sense when you use syslog as your default logging mechanism.

 • `awslogs`: Sends logs to AWS CloudWatch.